Architecture of Vienna

 2 / Things to do in Vienna: Go Baroque

-The former summer palace of the Habsburg monarchs, Schloss Schönbrunn corners the market on empirical decadence and luxury.
-Built in the 17th century and named a UNESCO world heritage sight in 1996, there is perhaps no better example of Baroque architecture in all of Europe than Schönbrunn Palace.
+The former summer palace of the Habsburg monarchs, Schloss Schönbrunn, corners the market on empirical decadence and luxury.
+Built in the 17th century and named a UNESCO World Heritage Sight in 1996, there is perhaps no better example of Baroque architecture in Europe than Schönbrunn Palace.

 Gloriette Vienna